 After a narrow scrape with relegation, Abbey Hey stabilised.
 Paul Moore was appointed as team boss for the 2018-19 season, as the team was relegated to Division One South.
 Terry Hincks came in as manager in the summer of 2019.

-Abbey Hey FC will play in the North West Counties League Division One South in the 2020-21 season.
+Abbey Hey FC will play in the North West Counties League Premier Division in the 2024-25 season.

 Monday 19th July 2010

 The ground was basic.
 There was flat grass and concrete standing all around.
-Behind the Entrance End there was a small practice pitch with training lights.
-The near side touchline had a two storey clubhouse, which the club proudly advertise as having excellent facilities.
+Behind the Entrance End, there was a small practice pitch with training lights.
+The near-side touchline had a two-storey clubhouse, which the club proudly advertised as having excellent facilities.

 No comments: